 Allied has several auto insurance policies that distinguish itself from the competition, including:

 Accidental Death Coverage: If you perish in a covered accident, Allied will pay a benefit of $10,000.

 Accident Forgiveness: Allied offers accident forgiveness as a bonus coverage option.
-If you have accident forgiveness, then you are allowed one accident every three years if your record is otherwise clear.
+If you have accident forgiveness, you are allowed one accident every three years if your record is otherwise clear.

 Minor Violation Forgiveness: Allied’s minor violation forgiveness prevents rates from rising after a minor infraction or ticket.
 You are allowed one violation per driver in each three-year period.

 Good as New Coverage: Allied offers good as new coverage, which lets you replace your vehicle with a new or better model if it’s totaled within the first three years of ownership.
-After the three year mark, this turns into gap insurance coverage, which covers the “gap” between the amount of money owing on your vehicle and the value of your vehicle in a total loss.
+After the three-year mark, this turns into gap insurance coverage, which covers the “gap” between the amount of money owing on your vehicle and the value of your vehicle in a total loss.

-Roadside Assistance: Allied offers two tiers of roadside assistance, each of which is called Cross Country Perks.
+Roadside Assistance: Allied offers two tiers of roadside assistance, each called Cross Country Perks.
 “Basic” roadside assistance covers towing up to 15 miles, fuel delivery, jumpstarts, flat tires, and more, costing approximately $10 each six-month policy period.
 “Plus” roadside assistance covers up to 100 miles in towing, trip interruption, pre-map routing, fuel delivery, and more, costing approximately $20 each six-month policy period.

 Allied Insurance Discounts